Web3Guardian/web3guardian--utu-bot/README.md

 The bot allows users to securely give and receive feedback on Decentralized Applications (dApps) and their users on Telegram hence strengthening their reputation.

 ## Problem Statement
 The online space has been murred with malicious actors and spam, specifically on telegram.
-By using our UTU Web3Guardian bot, you will be able to idenfity bad actors and therefore protect yourself from fraudulent activies such as:
+By using our UTU Web3Guardian bot, you will be able to idenfity bad actors and therefore protect yourself from fraudulent activities such as:
     - Revealing your PII (Personally Identifiable Informtion) to malicious groups.
     - Loosing funds to scammers and grifters.